ivyieng/final/README.md

 ## Annotations
 **Tooltips** - The tooltips in all charts follow the same CSS template to support visual consistency.

-**Bar chart annotations** - As there are multiple bar charts in this visualization, they follow the same template to sure the axis labels and average lines are displayed in a consistent manner.
+**Bar chart annotations** - As there are multiple bar charts in this visualization, they follow the same template to ensure the axis labels and average lines are displayed in a consistent manner.
 For the "Average Departure Delay" bar charts in Scene 2 and 4, the average line will be cleared when users switch to the other bar chart.

 ## Parameters
 **Slide number** - The slide number is shown in the bottom center of each of the 5 main scenes.
 The previous and next slide numbers are shown in the bottom left and right respectively.